TabeaSpahn/scapy/doc/scapy/layers/automotive.rst

 XCPonCANScanner
 ---------------

-XCPonCANScanner is a utility to find the CAN Identifiers of ECUs that support XCP.
+XCPonCANScanner is a utility to find the CAN identifiers of ECUs that support XCP.

 Interactive shell usage example::
     >>> conf.contribs['CANSocket'] = {'use-python-can': False}
     >>> load_layer("can")
-    >>> load_layer("automotive.xcp.xcp")
-    >>> broadcast_identifier =
+    >>> load_contrib("automotive.xcp.xcp")
     >>> sock = CANSocket("vcan0")
     >>> sock.basecls = XCPOnCAN
     >>> scanner = XCPOnCANScanner(sock)
     >>> result = scanner.start_scan()

-The result includes the slave_id(the identifier of the ECU that receives XCP messages), and the response_id(the identifier that the ECU will send XCP messages to).
+The result includes the slave_id (the identifier of the ECU that receives XCP messages), and the response_id (the identifier that the ECU will send XCP messages to).

 ISOTP